mattgiguere/mattgiguere.github.io/_posts/2015-01-27-setting-up-mpi4py.md

 {% endhighlight %}

 Running `runtests.py` when the `hostfile` contains only `host1.example.edu` or `host2.example.edu` works fine.
 However, when I include both hosts I end up with the same error as the `helloworld.py` example.
 This error doesn't crop up with the `mpi4py` `helloworld` example, just the `mpi4py-examples` `helloworld`.
 The difference between the failed and successful versions being that the version that fails waits for all jobs to finish up at the end through `comm.Barrier()`.

+[This article](http://stackoverflow.com/questions/15072563/running-mpi-on-two-hosts), which discusses the communication was helpful --- it appears the two computers, host1 and host2, can communicate with the machine I am running the commands from, but they cannot communicate with eachother.

+I disabled the firewall through System Preferences -> Security & Privacy.
+This worked for the `helloworld.py` example, but not for `tests/runtests.py`.
+I should also mention that `host1` has 12 cores and `host2` has 8 cores.
+While testing out my hostfile I had reduced the number of "slots" on each to 4 and it worked.
+When I increased the number of slots on either host above 4, the connection failed error message reappeared when running `helloworld.py`.